How To Leash Train A Dog To Walk

 • Use positive reinforcement with treats and vary treat distribution during training.
 Consistency and patience are key for addressing common issues like pulling, lunging, or biting the leash.

-• Consider utilizing featured products such as a no-pull harnesslong training leashhigh-value treatsdog waste bag holder, and portable water dispenser for effective leash training.
+• For effective leash training, consider using featured products such as a no-pull harness, long training leashhigh-value treats, dog waste bag holders, and a portable water dispenser.

 HOW TO USE THE LEASH